 You may now have a new and unexpected role as a homeschooler.
 Developing routines that involve some learning for your children every day is a good idea, but be reasonable–with yourself and your child.
 This is probably not going to be the period of learning in his/her life that will determine his SAT score or which college will admit her.
 Even if your child is already in high school, lots of allowances will be made for this massive break in everyone’s course of study and for a sudden flood of pass/fail grades because no one was able to actually finish the course.
 If your child’s school does not provide a homeschooling curriculum, there are many, many resources online.

 14. Say Yes When You Can.

 Children are hearing so many “no’s” these days.
 You can’t go to school, see friends, visit grandparents, attend birthday parties, participate in sports.
-In this situation it’s good to be able to say yes to something fun or even silly every once in a while, like having scrambled eggs or pancakes for dinner.
-Or having a day when everyone stays in pajamas for the whole day.
+In this situation, it’s good to be able to say yes to something fun or even silly every once in a while, like having scrambled eggs or pancakes for dinner.
+Or have a day when everyone stays in pajamas for the whole day.
 Or having a mud pie party in the back yard.

 TAKING CARE OF YOURSELF

 We all need some help chilling out during this crisis.
 If you haven’t done it before—or even if you’re already an expert at the One-handed Tree Pose–this might be a good time to try an online yoga class, focusing particularly on your breathing.
 Or you may decide to learn to meditate.
 Your children could even try some of the yoga poses with you.

 Another option is to get outside—at least six feet from anyone else, of course—and go for a jog or a walk, just to clear your head.
 But, whatever your chosen method, everyone needs to get some kind of exercise and not just remain hunched over the computer or phone all day.
 The internet offers a wide variety of exercise classes of all kinds.